schraderL/HSP90/README.md

 # HSP90
-R scripts to reproduce Figures 1 and 2 in Cardiogenesis paper
+R scripts to compute statistical tests and generate Figures 1 and 2 for the Cardiogenesis manuscript